rakadityas/auth-lab/02-oidc-saml-sso/README.md

 **Prerequisite:** Module 1.
 OIDC is a thin layer on the OAuth Authorization Code flow — if that flow is fuzzy, go back.

+### ELI5 — in simple words

+In Module 1, the hotel gave the app a **key card** (a token).
+The key card says what doors you can open.
+But it does **not** have your photo on it — so it does not prove *who you are*.

+**OIDC** adds the photo.
+It gives the app a second thing: an **ID token**, which is like a small signed note from Google saying *"this person is alice, she logged in at 9:00, and she used a fingerprint."*

+Two important ideas:

+- **A signed note (JWT).** Anyone can *read* the note (it is not secret!), but nobody can *fake* it, because it has a signature.
+The app must check the signature carefully.
+This module shows you how to fake a note badly and watch the checks catch you.
+- **SSO (Single Sign-On).** You log in once at Google.
+Now App A and App B both work without typing your password again.
+Why?
+Because Google remembers *you* with its own cookie.
+When App B asks Google "who is this?", Google already knows and answers immediately — no password needed.

+The hard part is **logging out**.
+Logging in once is easy.
+Logging out of *everything at once* is difficult, because there are three separate memories:
+Google's, App A's, and App B's.
+You will build the solution that actually works (back-channel logout).

 ---

 ## 1. OIDC in one paragraph